apollographql/apollo/docs/source/platform/schema-validation.md

 <h3 id="algorithm">Breaking change detection</h3>

 Engine's cloud service uses an algorithm to detect breaking changes in a schema diff.
-It follows the following rules to determine which potentially breaking change types should actually _fail_ the `apollo service:check` command and return a non-0 exit code.
+It uses the following rules to determine which potentially breaking change types should actually _fail_ the `apollo service:check` command and return a non-0 exit code.
+If the changes are deployed without additional scrutiny, clients could experience unexpected behavior.

 #### Removals

+Each of these changes removes a schema element can be actively used by an operation.
+If removed, the GraphQL layer will return an error to the dependent operation.

 <ul>
   <li id="FIELD_REMOVED">